noahbartlett/ICPI/DataPack/Documents/DP Identified Issues.md

     - Fix:
         1. SI advisors were identified regarding this issue, and provided either (a) the rows in column X to add KP_MAT % to if <5 rows affected, or (b) were issued new Data Packs and can be found on PEPFAR.net
 3. VMMC included in EA HTC calculation
-    - Issue: For the purposes of EA, VMMC and PMTCT test needs to be removed from the HTC to ensure we're not double counting those expenses in our Unit Expenditures.
+    - Issue: For the purposes of EA, VMMC and PMTCT test needs to be removed from the HTC to ensure we are not double counting those expenses in our Unit Expenditures.
 VMMC was mistakenly included in HTC total.
     - Affected Tab: SNU Targets for EA
     - Fix:
         1. Navigate to the HTC Target Calculation tab